 We cover a lot of ground to reduce our environmental impact.
 Our facilities feature solar panels, comprehensive recycling, buildings made with repurposed materials and even on-site vermiculture composting.
 Both our Utah and Minnesota facilities feature solar arrays (40 kilowatt in Utah and 80 kilowatt in Minnesota), and they're both Gold LEED certified.
 We even help our dealers develop environmentally sustainable practices.

 QBP operates two environmentally sustainable distribution centers in Bloomington, MN and Ogden, UT.
 Built according to the LEED* standards established by the U.S. Green Council, the buildings are designed to save energy and resources, and minimally impact the environment.
 Our new distribution center being built in East Hempfield Township, PA, is also being built to LEED standards.

 *Leadership in Energy and Environmental Design

 Combining advanced technology with sustainable construction practices, the facilities sip energy with high-efficiency lighting and appliances; and reduce rivers of wastewater to a trickle with innovative plumbing.
-A 40-kilowatt solar panel array crowns each building, turning abundant prairie and mountain sunshine into clean, sustainable electricity.
+A solar panel array crowns each building, creating clean, sustainable electricity.
 In Utah, the use of geothermal energy completely offsets the need for any natural gas.
 Our Pennsylvania site (to be opened in late 2014) will be our first distribution center with all LED lights in the warehouse and parking lot.